-I guess it all started in the small town of Fort Saskatchewan, Alberta in the Canadian prairies, when my thirteen year-old eyes lit up at the sight of Barbra Streisand in the 1969 film production of Hello, Dolly!
-It was like she burned a hole through my TV screen and into my soul.
-I was obsessed.
-I told my mom the next day that I was going to be an actress.
+When I was 13, I encountered Barbra Streisand in the 1969 film Hello, Dolly!.
+I was transformed.
+Barbra's passion, gumption and power burned a hole through my TV screen and into my soul.
+I decided that day that I was going to be an actor.

-In Alberta, I trained at the U of A, receing my BA Honors in Drama, with a focus on directing devised theatre.
-I then created an indie theatre company called Holding Hollow Theatre, producing original interdisciplinary works in collaboration with musicians, choreographers and designers that you can see here.
-Past company works include Qualia, a wordless physical theatre performance scored live by cello and taiko drums; The Woman in the Red Dress, an interdisciplinary theatre-dance-music collaboration; and a dance-theatre solo show entitled This Is the Kind of Animal I Am.
+In Canada, I produced original interdisciplinary works in collaboration with musicians, choreographers and designers.
+Past works include Qualia, a wordless physical theatre performance scored live by cello and taiko drums; The Woman in the Red Dress, an interdisciplinary theatre-dance-music collaboration exploring female embodiment; and a dance-theatre solo show entitled This Is the Kind of Animal I Am.
 Most recently, I directed a production of Margaret Atwood's The Penelopiad at the Boston Conservatory.
-As a deviser, I've had the honour of training with North American Cultural Laboratory (New York), Belarus Free Theatre, Artistic Fraud (Newfoundland), Two Planks and a Passion (Halifax), One Yellow Rabbit (Calgary) and Ghost River Theatre (Calgary).
-I would one day love to train with the SITI company.
+You can read about my creative philosophy here.
+I have trained in devised theatre with North American Cultural Laboratory, Belarus Free Theatre, Artistic Fraud, Two Planks and a Passion, One Yellow Rabbit and Ghost River Theatre.

-In my free time, I like to wander through the Museum of Natural History and sit with dinosaur bones.
-I find them very humbling.
+When not working, I have small passion projects to inspire me...
+I write things on my blog here.
+I like to wander through the Museum of Natural History and sit with the dinosaur bones.
+I find them humbling.
 I like to read.
 I look up the etymology of words a lot - words I use and words I encounter.
-I want to know what they really mean, uncover their history.
-Language is where thought finds vibration or character and becomes tangible.
-I write things on my blog here.
+I like to uncover their history.
+Language is where thought meets vibration or character and becomes tangible.
+I find it fascinating.